AndrewGordienko/address-cleanup/README.md

-# Address Lat-Long Lookup
+# Address Cleanup

-This project provides a tool to process addresses and retrieve latitude and longitude based on city, state/province, and country information for both Canadian and U.S. addresses.
+This project provides a tool to process addresses and retrieve latitude and longitude based on city, state/province, and country information for both Canadian and U.S. addresses while cleaning out message noise.
 It uses data from postal code CSV files and a language model (`OllamaLLM`) to parse address components.

 ## Features